'MasterChef Legends'

 Article continues below advertisement

-‘MasterChef’ contestants don’t get paid, but they do need to give up a portion of any income from the show.
+‘MasterChef’ contestants are expected to give up a portion of any income from the show.

 What does that mean if they don’t get paid?
-Well, contestants might get paid for interviews, appearances, merchandise, etc. that they receive because of their spot on MasterChef.
+Well, contestants might get paid for interviews, appearances, or merchandise that they receive because of their spot on MasterChef.

 According to an editorial written by Season 3 contestant Jessie Glenn, who actually never signed her NDA, contestants who sign are forced to hand over a 15 percent “management fee” of any of that income or even gifts to One Potato, Two Potato, which is owned by Gordon Ramsay himself.